propertyhive/WP-Property-Hive-AllAgents/README.txt

 = The Shortcode =

 Simply add the shortcode [allagents id="X"] where you want it to appear.
 Visit the setting area to get the full shortcode.

+= Disclaimer =

+This plugin is in no way associated with AllAgents and all output is achieved through use of their available widgets and API

 == Screenshots ==